mieweb/docs/content/functions/system-administration/system-controls/user-provider-and-department-management.md

 2. When the <em>View User</em> page loads, click the <strong>View Audit Log</strong> link.
 3. The <strong>Audit Log Search Criteria</strong> page will open in a new tab.
 4. Narrow the audit search using the provided fields:
-* <strong>Date</strong>: This is a required field.
+    a.  <strong>Date</strong>: This is a required field.
 Use the Now, Clear, or Calendar icons, as needed.
-* <strong>Patient</strong>: This is an autocomplete field that helps limit an audit log to a specified chart.
+    b.  <strong>Patient</strong>: This is an autocomplete field that helps limit an audit log to a specified chart.
 Use the Help Bubble for assistance on how to search various types of charts.
-* <strong>Reference ID</strong>: Enter a specific Reference ID to be searched against the user's activity.
+    c.  <strong>Reference ID</strong>: Enter a specific Reference ID to be searched against the user's activity.
-* <strong>Event Type</strong>: The type of events to be searched can be selected individually, or in multiples.
+    d.  <strong>Event Type</strong>: The type of events to be searched can be selected individually, or in multiples.
-* <strong>Event Action</strong>: This is the event that occurred (e.g., Stream, View, Edit, Add, etc.).
+    e.  <strong>Event Action</strong>: This is the event that occurred (e.g., Stream, View, Edit, Add, etc.).
-* <strong>Event Description</strong>: A description of the specific aspects of the event; usually contains the document type description.
+    f.  <strong>Event Description</strong>: A description of the specific aspects of the event; usually contains the document type description.
-* <strong>Outcome</strong>: Whether the event was a <em>Success</em>, <em>Failure</em>, or <em>All</em>.
+    g.  <strong>Outcome</strong>: Whether the event was a <em>Success</em>, <em>Failure</em>, or <em>All</em>.
 5. Once the preferred filters are entered, click the <strong>Search</strong> button.
 The results are specific to the user in context.
 6. For further details, click the <strong>View Click Logs</strong> link in the <em>Activity Details</em> column and view the exact activity of the user.